laila2005/laila2005/README.md

 ---

 ### 💻 About Me
 I am a **Full-Stack Developer** dedicated to building high-performance, scalable web applications.
 I specialize in **ASP.NET Core** for robust backend systems and leverage modern **JavaScript frameworks** to create responsive, user-centric frontends.
-My focus is on clean architecture and solving complex technical challenges.
+My focus is on clean architecture, efficient database management, and solving complex technical challenges.

 ---